FrittenToni/flowzz-shopping-helper/README.md

 Features:
 * Sync strains from flowzz.com into local storage
+* Advanced Search/Filter
+  * Price, THC, Score Filters
+  * Sort by Price, Rating, THC, Name
+* Price Finder
   * Use auto completion to select strains and to see the vendors offering them as well as their prices
   * Get an overview which vendor is selling all selected strains and sort them by price
   * Save, edit and delete presets of strains for quick price comparison
-* Advanced Search
-  * Price, THC, Score Filters
-  * Sort by Price, Rating, THC, Name

 ![extension1](demo/extension1.png)
 ![extension2](demo/extension2.png)